junxit/us-congress-bills-115/metadata.md

 - 2017-12-04 — Introduced in House
 - 2017-12-04 — Introduced in House
 - 2017-12-04 — Referred to the House Committee on Foreign Affairs.
+- 2018-03-15 — Committee Agreed to Seek Consideration Under Suspension of the Rules, by Unanimous Consent.
+- 2018-03-15 — Committee Consideration and Mark-up Session Held.
+- 2018-03-15 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2018-07-10 — Considered under suspension of the rules. (consideration: CR H6017-6019)
+- 2018-07-10 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+644.
+- 2018-07-10 — Motion to reconsider laid on the table Agreed to without objection. (text: CR H6017)
+- 2018-07-10 — Mr. Royce (CA) moved to suspend the rules and agree to the resolution, as amended.
+- 2018-07-10 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.
+- 2018-07-10 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.
+- 2018-07-10 — The title of the measure was amended.
+Agreed to without objection.